The Last War (film)

-The Last War (世界大戦争, Sekai Daisensō) is a 1961 Japanese epic tokusatsu science fiction disaster film directed by Shūe Matsubayashi.
+The Last War (世界大戦争, Sekai Daisensō) is a 1961 Japanese epic tokusatsu science fiction disaster film directed by Shūe Matsubayashi, with special effects by Eiji Tsuburaya.
 Produced and distributed by Toho, it was Toho's second highest-grossing film in Japan that year.

 Plot

 The film begins with a narration over shots of a modern-day Tokyo, noting that 16 years have passed since the end of World War II, and Japan has achieved rapid recovery.
 Mokichi Tamura works as a driver for a press center, hoping for happiness for his family.
 His daughter, Saeko, is in love with a merchant, Takano, who has been at sea for a long time.
 When he returns, the young couple agrees to get married with the consent of Saeko's father.

 Meanwhile, tensions between the Federation and the Alliance (fictional stand-ins for the United States/NATO and the USSR/Warsaw Pact, respectively) build, especially after an intelligence-gathering vessel is captured.
 A new Korean War breaks out across the 38th parallel, with the Federation and Alliance drawn into the war.
 Tensions reach a critical level; dogfights between Federation and Alliance fighters over the Arctic Ocean (with both sides using nuclear-tipped air-to-air missiles) are just the beginning of a renewed conflict.
 Two Federation and Alliance ICBMs are nearly launched, though both are halted.
 Although Japan calls on both sides to seek peace, government officials think that the country could be ripe for Alliance retaliation in light of its open support for the Federation.
 Soon after an armistice agreement is concluded between North Korea and South Korea, tensions erupt again because of the fighting between the two nations.
 The efforts of the military to overcome the new war are fruitless.